-Akil Whyte, wanted for trafficking cocaine, is charged with first-degree murder
+Akil Whyte, wanted for trafficking cocaine, is wanted for first-degree murder

 Homicide detectives have issued a Canada-wide warrant for a Toronto man, 24, identified in the point-blank shooting that led to the death of a man in a parking lot near Dufferin Street and Eglinton Avenue West last April.

-Akil Whyte is charged with first-degree murder of Leonard Pinnock, Det.
+Akil Whyte is wanted for first-degree murder of Leonard Pinnock, Det.
 Sgt.
 Joyce Schertzer said during a news conference Monday.

 Pinnock, a 33-year-old from Hamilton, was sitting in his car waiting for a friend in a parking lot at a strip mall on the night of April 21 when two suspects fired multiple shots into the driver's window.